Online Learning FAQs

 Plan on spending several hours per week for each online course (typically 3-4 hours of work per credit hour of the course-i.e. 9-12 hours for a 3 credit course) every week of the semester.
 Most classes are highly interactive and will require your active participation.

-Both online and hybrid classes begin the same day as regular on campus classes and follow the same academic schedule; however we provide you with access to Blackboard one week prior to the first official day of classes.
-Use this extra time to become familiar with log on procedures and complete the NCCC Online Learning Student Orientation.
+All courses including online, hybrid, blended, and hyflex classes begin the same day as regular on-campus classes and follow the same academic schedule.
+However, we provide you with access to Blackboard five days prior to the first official day of classes.
+Use this extra time to become familiar with log-on procedures and complete the NCCC Online Learning Student Orientation.

 Where do I get help with 3rd Party Content?
 (Pearson MyLabs, McGraw-Hill Simnet or Connect, Blogger, Cengage SAM or Quia)